lets-release/lets-release/plugins/gitlab/README.md

 ## Compatibility

-The latest version of this plugin is compatible with all currently-supported versions of GitLab, [which is the current major version and previous two major versions][].
+The latest version of this plugin is compatible with all currently supported versions of GitLab, [which is the current major version and previous two major versions][].
 This plugin is not guaranteed to work with unsupported versions of GitLab.